 To keep track of who is viewing your content.

-If you’re publishing confidential or sensitive information on your website, then you might want to use the private post/page feature so that you can keep track of who is viewing it.
+If you’re publishing confidential or sensitive information on your website, you might want to use the private post/page feature to keep track of who is viewing it.

 To protect sensitive information from being indexed by search engines.